suprith03/sorting-visualizer/README.md

-# File-Converter
+# Sorting - Visualizer

-Project on Compression and Decompression
+Project on Sorting Visualizer - few Algorithms are Merge, Quick, and Insertion Sort.

 ## Screenshots